rhiannonmcn/Harry-Potter-Quiz/README.md

 ![JSHint calling of expression warning](docs/readme-images/jshint-expression-errors.png)

 3. The third warning is relation to using a bitwise logical operator.
 Upon discussion it is unsure of why JSHint is calling this an error, however it is suspected that it's because it is a bitwise logical operator that isn't actually manipulating bits.
+More info [here](https://stackoverflow.com/questions/11605068/why-does-jshint-argue-against-bitwise-operators-how-should-i-express-this-code)

 ![JSHint use of bitwise logical operator](docs/readme-images/jshint-bitwise-operator-error.png)